How to Remove Wakefield & Associates from Your Credit Report

 Why a Wakefield & Associates entry can hurt your score

-The damage is generally worst in the first two years and fades meaningfully by years five and six, even before the entry officially drops off.
+The damage to your score is generally worst in the first two years and fades meaningfully by years five and six, even before the entry officially drops off.

 How to rebuild your credit after a collection account

-Getting a Wakefield & Associates entry removed is a significant step, but if your credit took a hit, rebuilding it takes consistent positive activity over time.
+Getting a Wakefield & Associates entry removed is a significant step, but rebuilding credit takes consistent positive activity over time.

-The single most important thing you can do is establish a reliable track record of on-time payments on active accounts going forward, since payment history makes up 35% of your FICO score.
+The single most important thing you can do is establish a reliable track record of on-time payments, since payment history makes up 35% of your FICO score.

 Conclusion